Board of Equalization 215 South Oak Street, Colville, WA 99114

 *If you are unsure if you qualify to file a petition during an open filing period, please contact the Board Clerk.*

-A filing period is currently open for any taxpayer who received a change of value notice from the county Assessor.
-Change of value notices were mailed on November 20, 2015 giving the taxpayer 30 days from the date on the notice to file a petition to the BOE.
-A second filing period will open for any taxpayer who did not receive a change notice and who’s value did not change after the first filing period closes.
-Petitions to the BOE will need to be postmarked by December 20th 2015 for those who received a change notice (or 30 days if the date is something other than 11/20/2015) and January 19th 2016 for those who did not receive a notice.
+A filing period to appeal the 2015 value (for 2016 taxes) is currently open for any taxpayer who did not receive a change of value notice from the county Assessor.
+(Change of value notices were mailed on November 20, 2015 giving taxpayers 60 days from the date on the notice to file a petition to the BOE, that filing period is now closed.)
+This open filing period is for taxpayers who did not receive a notice and whose value did not change from the previous year.
+Petitions to the BOE will need to be postmarked by March 19th 2016.

 *If you have missed the deadline for the filing period under which you had hoped to file, you may qualify to file a late filing exception request under WAC 458-14-056.
 There may even be other provisions which would still allow you to file, so please contact the Board Clerk to see if you qualify.*